napari/napari.github.io/tutorials/applications/napari_imageJ.md

 People who wish to try their hands on ImageJ can do so by downloading and installing it using this [link](https://imagej.net/Fiji/Downloads)

-### Reading image with ImageJ and viewing them with napari
+### Reading images with ImageJ and viewing them with napari

 Here we first cut at reading images with SCIFIO+Bio-Formats via PyimageJ into NumPy arrays and then display them with Napari.